Visiting the pretty coastal town of Essaouira from Marrakech is straightforward, making it a great day trip to consider whilst in Morocco.

 - Taros Cafe for brilliant views

-Although do-able to visit Essaouria in a day, if you can spare the time, you won’t regret the extra day or two spent ambling around this pretty port.
+Although it is do-able to visit Essaouira in a day, if you can spare the time, you won’t regret an extra day or two spent ambling around this pretty port.
 There are some excellent places to stay in the town, mostly smaller and locally owned and few big chain hotels.

 We stayed at Riad Inna, and loved it.
-A cute hostel-boutique-hotel type place, with lovely furnishings and a very central location.
+A cute boutique hotel, with lovely furnishings and a very central location.

-It’s a gorgeous, calm and charming little town offering a chilled out version of Morocco.
-If you’re looking for even more ideas on things to do in Essaouira, then check this great post here from Journal of Nomads.
+Essaouira is a calm and charming little town, offering a chilled out version of Morocco.
+Especially compared to the madness of Marrakech and Fes.
+However, if you’re looking for even more ideas on things to do in Essaouira, then check this great post here from Journal of Nomads.

-I hope this post has been useful for anyone visiting Essaouira or wondering if it’s worth the journey from Marrakech (read my city guide here).
-Feel free to ask any further questions in the comments section below!
+I hope this post has been useful for anyone planning on visiting Essaouira for the day of for longer.
+If you’re wondering if it’s worth the journey from Marrakech (read my Marrakech city guide here).
+Feel free to ask any further questions and I’d love if you shared this post on any of the below links!